 CHIN 201 Intermediate Chinese I (3).
-Prerequisite: CHIN 102 or equivalent.
-CHIN 201 is a prerequisite for CHIN 202.
-Intermediate stage of Mandarin Chinese.
+Prerequisite: CHIN 102.
+Intermediate study of Mandarin Chinese.
 Additional patterns, vocabulary and one thousand more characters are studied.
 Emphasis is on oral communication.

 CHIN 202 Intermediate Chinese II (3).
 Prerequisite: CHIN 201 or equivalent.
 Further intermediate study of Mandarin Chinese.
 Additional patterns, vocabulary, and one thousand more characters are studied.
 Emphasis is on oral communication and culturally oriented texts.